 And so what they’ve done is, they don’t really want help.
 They want sympathy and attention, but when they act like that, it creates distance.
 It’s a self-fulfilling prophecy.
 They figure a way to act in ways where people say, “I won’t get close to you.”
 It works.
 But there are not a nickel’s worth of difference between the two, the strong reaction and the weak reaction.

 Well, I was around mostly people who were powering up and I was scared to death, and I read that book and it was literally like, you know on those cartoons where, bing, a light bulb goes off?
 Bing, a light bulb went off.
 And I still remember the first time I’m meeting this guy for breakfast, and he starts telling me about this and, I’m investing in that and I’m going to do that.

 And I just leaned back and I thought, Man, this guy’s desperately insecure.
 And then I got to know his marriage and his problems and started counseling some of his kids.
 And I still remember thinking, Man, these people are as messed up as me.
 In fact, I think money can make you even more messed up than me.

 And I just decided, You know what?
 I’m going to stop pretending, and I took my mask off at a new level and befriended them.
 And I watched God do a miracle.
 He did a miracle in them, but He did a bigger miracle in me.
 And it was like that early journey, you know what?
 My new radar became, for years and years and years: Everyone’s desperately insecure.

-And you cover it one way, I cover it one way, some people cover it with what they’ve done and their performance and their success, and other people with their story that they tell.
 But you know what?
 It’s called “the fall.”
 And you relate and I relate by hiding.
 And we hide because we’re insecure.